Dennys-E/iceMACS/README.md

 # iceMACS
-Collection of tools to calibrate and manage SWIR and VNIR data from the specMACS system, as well as retrieve ice cloud optical properties using a bispectral Nakajima-King retrieval.
+Collection of tools to calibrate and manage SWIR, VNIR and pol cam data from specMACS, as well as retrieve ice cloud optical properties and habit estimates using a bispectral Nakajima-King retrieval and angular retrieval.

 ## Todos
 * Change string logs to modern f-string syntax